frankhezemans/Stan_Wald/README.md

 - Log complementary cumulative distribution function (`wald_lccdf`)
 - Random deviate generator (`wald_rng`)

 These functions can be incorporated into any Stan model as [user-defined probability functions](https://mc-stan.org/docs/stan-users-guide/user-functions.html#user-defined-probability-functions).
-The functions comply with recent Stan language updates (September 2023[^1]) and are [clearly documented](https://mc-stan.org/docs/stan-users-guide/user-functions.html#documenting-functions.section).
+The functions comply with recent Stan language updates[^1] and are [clearly documented](https://mc-stan.org/docs/stan-users-guide/user-functions.html#documenting-functions.section).

-[^1]: For details, see the [list of features](https://mc-stan.org/docs/reference-manual/removals.html) that were removed in Stan version 2.33.
+[^1]: For details, see the [list of features](https://mc-stan.org/docs/reference-manual/removals.html) that were removed in Stan version 2.33 (September 2023).

 ## Reference implementation